Blockstream/Jade/README.md

 ```
 At this point the Jade fw running in the qemu emulator should be available on 'tcp:localhost:2222' from inside and outside the docker container.

+# Reproducible Build

+See REPRODUCIBLE.md for instructions on locally reproducing the official Blockstream Jade firmware images (minus the Blockstream signature block).

 # License

 The collection is subject to gpl3 but individual source components can be used under their specific licenses.